2025 G20 Johannesburg summit: Notable non-participation

-President Trump not only boycotted the event, but even more, stated that the United States, would not send any representative, citing claims of Afrikaner persecution in South Africa and calling the hosting of the summit there "a total disgrace".
+US President Donald Trump was boycotting the event and not sending any representative, citing discredited claims of a white genocide against Afrikaners in South Africa and labelling the hosting of the summit there "a total disgrace".
 In support of Trump, Argentina's President Javier Milei also joined the boycott, designating Foreign Minister Pablo Quirno as his substitute.

-Chinese leader Xi Jinping skipped the summit, with Chinese Premier Li Qiang attending on his behalf, as had been the case for the 2023 edition of the G20, and the BRICS summit earlier in the year.
-Mexican President Claudia Sheinbaum also declined to attend, while Russian President Vladimir Putin can't travel to South Africa due to the outstanding arrest warrant issued against him by the International Criminal Court.
+Chinese leader Xi Jinping also did not go to South Africa, with Chinese Premier Li Qiang attending instead.
+Mexican President Claudia Sheinbaum also did not attend, while Russian President Vladimir Putin could not travel to South Africa due to the outstanding arrest warrant issued against him by the International Criminal Court (ICC).
+South Africa is legally obliged to arrest Putin if he enters the country, as it is a signatory to the Rome Statute of the ICC.

+In a later development, Indonesian President Prabowo Subianto also decided not to attend the summit in South Africa and instead sent Vice President Gibran Rakabuming Raka to represent Indonesia.
+Saudi Crown Prince Mohammed bin Salman Al Saud likewise withdrew from participation, assigning Foreign minister Faisal bin Farhan Al Saud to lead his delegation instead.

-These absences left the summit with neither of the two largest global economies represented by their top leaders, and five of the G20’s nineteen member countries not sending their heads of state.
+These absences left the summit with neither of the two largest global economies represented by their top leaders, and seven of the G20's nineteen member countries not sending their heads of state or government.
+French President Emmanuel Macron warned that the absence of approximately one-third of full leadership participation posed a serious risk to the future relevance and effectiveness of the G20 as a global governance forum.

-Invited guests
+Canadian Prime Minister Mark Carney declared: "the world can move on without the United States."
+Despite President Trump's administration boycotting the meeting, Carney argued that the consensus reached at the G20 retained legitimacy.
+He emphasized that countries representing three-quarters of the world's population, two-thirds of global GDP, and three-quarters of world trade participated—even without the U.S. present.

-The following country leaders have been invited to the summit:
+The following leaders were invited to the summit: